-Before coming the Southeast Asia, we knew there would be plenty of opportunities to eat some unfamiliar delicacies.
+Before coming to Southeast Asia, we knew there would be plenty of opportunities to eat some unfamiliar delicacies.
 And since we may not be in this part the world again soon, we knew we had to partake while we could!
-Enter Romdeng, a restaurant serving traditional Khmer food, including plenty of options not usually found on a Canadian menu.
+Enter Romdeng, a restaurant serving traditional Cambodian food, including plenty of options not usually found on a Canadian menu.

 The menu boasted an array of creepy crawlies and we figured it was an opportunity we couldn’t pass up.
 Some of you may disagree but when in Rome…